OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 Get to know pgAdmin III
 =======================
-You can use the graphical Database Client pgAdmin III to run you SQLs and handle your data. pgAdmin III also provides a plugin for shape import.
-This Client provides a comfortable way to administrate your data.
+You can use the graphical database client ``pgAdmin III`` to run you SQLs and handle your data. pgAdmin III also provides a plugin for shape import.
+This client provides a comfortable way to manage your data.

 .. image:: ../../images/screenshots/800x600/pgadmin.gif
   :scale: 100 %
   :alt: pgAdmin III
-  :align: right
+  :align: center

 Things to try
 =============